The Soul's Malady and

 physician with Christ, it surely dies.

-4. How Christ heals His patients.
+4. HOW Christ heals His

-four things in Christ, which are healing.
+patients.
+There are four things in Christ, which are healing.

 His WORD is healing.

-His Word and healed them."
-His Word in the mouth of His ministers is
+Psalm 107:20: "He sent His Word and healed them."
+His Word in the mouth of

-God has laid up sovereign oil and balsams to recover sin-sick souls; and the
+repository in which God has laid up sovereign oil and balsams to recover

-Word preached is the pouring out of these oils, and applying them to the
+sin-sick souls; and the Word preached — is the pouring out of these oils,

-sick patient.
+and applying them to the sick patient.
 "He sent His Word and healed them."
-We look upon the Word as a

-weak thing.
-What is the breath of a man to save a soul?
-But the power of the
+We look upon the Word as a weak thing.
+What is the breath of a man to save a

-Lord is present to heal (Luke 5:17).
-Christ makes use of His Word as a
+soul?
+But the power of the Lord is present to heal (Luke 5:17).
+Christ makes

-healing medicine; the remedies which his ministers prescribe, He Himself
+use of His Word as a healing medicine; the remedies which his ministers

 But the Word does not heal all; to some it is not a

-healing--but a killing Word.
+healing — but a killing Word.
 2 Corinthians 2:16: "To the one we

 are a savor of death unto death."
 Some patients die of their disease.
 Such